-Powerful earthquake kills at least 4 in China
+Powerful earthquake kills at least 9 in China

 Story highlights

-- Residents in Chengdu, 186 miles from the epicenter, tell Xinhua they felt quake
+(CNN)At least nine people were killed and 164 more injured late Tuesday when a powerful earthquake struck a popular tourist area of Jiuzhaigou County in southwest China's Sichuan Province, according to state-owned media outlet Xinhua.

-(CNN)At least four people were killed and 30 more injured late Tuesday when a powerful earthquake struck a popular tourist area of Jiuzhaigou County in southwest China's Sichuan Province, according to state-owned media outlet Xinhua.
+At least five of the people who died were tourists, Xinhua reported, citing the information office of the provincial government.

 Rescuers are working to clear the rubble, and there are people buried beneath the debris, state broadcaster CCTV reported.

-While the U.S. Geological Survey reported a 6.5-magnitude quake 35 kilometers (22 miles) west-southwest of Yongle, Xinhua reported it was 7.0-magnitude, citing the China Earthquake Networks Center.
+While the US Geological Survey reported a magnitude-6.5 quake 35 kilometers (22 miles) west-southwest of Yongle, Xinhua reported it was 7.0-magnitude, citing the China Earthquake Networks Center.

 Residents in Chengdu, the provincial capital -- 300 kilometers (186 miles) away from the epicenter -- told Xinhua they felt the quake.